pierrotm777/oXs-RP2040-i2c/README.md

 A better alternative is the RP2040-Zero or the RP2040-TINY (both have the same processor but smaller board)

 This board can be connected to:
+   * one current sensor providing an analog voltage depending on the current
+   * one or two temperature sensor(s) providing an analog voltage depending on the temperature.
+The sensor can be an IC like the TMP36 or a CTN (thermistor).
+In the last case (CTN) you have to enter the specification of the CTN in config.h and to compile yourself.
    * a pressure sensor (GY63 or GY86 board based on MS5611, SPL06 or BMP280) to get altitude and vertical speed
    * a MS4525D0_A or a SDP3X (x=1,2,3) or SDP8xx  or XGZP6897D differential pressure sensor to get airspeed (and compensated vertical speed)
-   * a MP6050 (acc+gyro e.g. GY86) to improve reaction time of the vario or to get pitch/roll
+   * a MP6050 (acc+gyro e.g. GY86) to improve reaction time of the vario, to get pitch/roll, to stabilize a camera and/or the model
    * 1 or 2 ADS1115 if you want to measure more than 4 analog voltages
    * a GPS from UBlox (like the beitian bn220) or one that support CASIC messages
        *  note : a Ublox GPS can be re-configured automatically by oXs ( with own oXs param).
 It has then to use the default standard ublox config.